anphu7492/MultimodalNMT/README.md

 ### Step 1: Preprocess the data

-Pre-process the training data.
-That is the same way as you would do with a text-only NMT model.
-Important: the preprocessing script only uses the textual portion of the multi-modal machine translation data set!
+That is the same way as you would do with a text-only NMT model. **Important**: *the preprocessing script only uses the textual portion of the multi-modal machine translation data set*!

 In here, we assume you have downloaded the [Multi30k data set](http://www.statmt.org/wmt16/multimodal-task.html) and extracted the sentences in its training, validation and test sets.
 After pre-processing them (e.g. tokenising, lowercasing, and applying a [BPE model](https://github.com/rsennrich/subword-nmt)), feed the training and validation sets to the `preprocess.py` script, as below.